fernando-jascovich/toggl-jira-sync/README.md

 # toggl-jira-sync

-## Tool for syncing from Toggl to Jira based on the following asert:
+## Tool for syncing from Toggl to Jira based on the following aserts:
 *The "description" field on Toggl are equal to "key" of the ticket in Jira.*

-*There's one transition which contains "reopen" as part of the name* *There's one transition which contains "close" as part of the name*
+*There's one transition which contains "reopen" as part of the name*

+*There's one transition which contains "close" as part of the name*

 ###In the future, we should: